ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 ## toJSONString {#tojsonstring}

-Serializes value to its JSON representation.
+Serializes a value to its JSON representation.
+Various data types and nested sctructures are supported.
+[64-bit integers](../../sql-reference/data-types/int-uint.md) or bigger are quoted by default. [output_format_json_quote_64bit_integers](../../operations/settings/settings.md#session_settings-output_format_json_quote_64bit_integers) controls this behavior.
+When serializing an [Enum](../../sql-reference/data-types/enum.md) value the function outputs its name.

 **Syntax**